Signatures of hierarchical temporal processing in the mouse visual system: Methods

 \subsection{Branching network model and simulations}

-To investigate how intrinsic timescale and predictability of single neurons depends on neural efficacy, we employ a basic branching network that allows us to individually control external and recurrent activation.
-The network consists of $N=1000$ binary units with state $s_i=\left\{0,1\right\}$ on a random, sparse, directed, and weighted graph with mean degree $k=10$ and connection weights $w_{ij}$.
-At discrete time steps ($\Delta t = 5 {\rm ms}$), each unit can be activated ($s_i(t)\to 1$) recurrently and externally and we define the population activity as $A(t)\sum_i s_i(t)$.
+To investigate how intrinsic timescale and predictability of single neurons depends on recurrent amplification, we employ a basic branching network that allows us to individually control external and recurrent activation.
+The network consists of $N=1000$ binary units with state $s_i=\left\{0,1\right\}$ on a random, sparse, directed, and weighted graph with mean degree $k=10$ and connection weights $w_{ij}$ drawn randomly from $[0,1)$.
+At discrete time steps ($\Delta t = 5 \,{\rm ms}$), each unit can be activated ($s_i(t)\to 1$) recurrently and externally, and we define the population activity as $A(t)=\sum_i s_i(t)$.
 The probability to activate unit $i$ recurrently at time $t$ is

-To control the neural efficacy $m\in [0,1)$, $w_{ij}$ is constructed as sparse matrix with $k$ non-zero entries in each row drawn randomly from $[0,1)$, and normalized such that $\sum_i w_{ij} = m$.
-The probability that unit $i$ is activated externally is given by a sigmoidal function
+To control the mean number of recurrent activations, and to ensure that each unit on average activates the same amount of other units, $w_{ij}$ is normalized such that $\sum_i w_{ij} = m$, where $m\in [0,1)$ is the \emph{neural efficacy}.
+Next to recurrent activations, the probability that unit $i$ is activated \emph{externally} is given by a sigmoidal function

 where $x_i(t)\in (-\infty, +\infty)$ is a time-dependent external drive, $\sigma$ sets the sensitivity to the external drive, and $\gamma$ is an offset adjusted to match the desired neural firing rate.
 To create temporally correlated input, we model $x_i(t)$ as an Ornstein–Uhlenbeck process with a timescale $\tau_{\rm ext} = 30 \,{\rm ms}$; to create uncorrelated input, we set $x_i(t)=0$.
 To match the average neural firing rate to the experimentally observed value $\nu^\ast\approx 3.5\,{\rm Hz}$ (which corresponds to a population activity of $A^\ast = N\nu^\ast\Delta t$), we initialize $\gamma=\ln\left(\frac{1-ma}{1-a}-1\right)$ (the mean-field solution for $x_i(t)=0$) and homeostatically regulate a global $\gamma$ parameter in each time step as